JasonNarvaez/AchievementTracker/README.md

 make

-To run the code, use:
+To run the code, use one of the following:

-make run
+./main < SAMPLE_FILE.txt

 ./main

-./main < SAMPLE_FILE.txt

-To run this code with the sample input file, use:
+To run this code with the sample input file (commands.txt), use:

 make r